eclipse-che/che-docs/src/main/pages/framework/rest-api.md

 Probably, [workspace API](https://github.com/eclipse/che/blob/master/wsmaster/che-core-api-workspace/src/main/java/org/eclipse/che/api/workspace/server/WorkspaceService.java) is the most interesting one to take a closer look.
 Workspace API lets you remotely interact with Che master to create developer environments - create, update and delete workspaces, start workspaces by creating and deleting runtime, add, update and delete workspace environments, associate commands with a workspace.

-Workspace agent APIs focus on [project types][project_types], [projects][projects] and things related to projects, like [Git][version_control].
+Workspace agent APIs focus on [project types][project-types], [projects][projects] and things related to projects, like [Git][version-control].
 To see the list of available workspace REST APIs, follow instructions in [authentication docs][authentication].
 With [Project API](https://github.com/eclipse/che/blob/master/wsagent/che-core-api-project/src/main/java/org/eclipse/che/api/project/server/ProjectService.java) you can programmatically create/import projects in a workspace, update configuration, get file content using custom plugins or 3rd-party clients.